mosTavassoli/RunTogether-UX/M2/milestone2.md

 <br />
 <b>strengths : </b><br />

-- It shows very well one of our target user who is young,busy and unmotivated for running and at the same he wants to keep fit.<br />
+- It shows very well one of our target user who is young,busy and unmotivated for running and at the same time he wants to keep fit.<br />
 - It shows very well that after working hour, running with a group can be enjoybale and also be a motivation for keep going. <br />
-- It shows very well that the running group has a leader. <br />
+- It shows very well that the group has a leader for guiding the new members. <br />

 <b>weaknesses :</b>
 - These two stories seem to similar to each others.
 <br />

-<b>c) how well it achieves the identified goal/user need :</b> It shows very well the user is busy and need a training plan for following after his work, also it shows if he had someone for running even after work he will go for running. <br />
+<b>c) how well it achieves the identified goal/user need :</b> It shows very well the user is busy and need a training plan for following after his work, also it shows if he had someone for running even after work he will go for running although he is tired after work. <br />
 </p>
 <img src="storyboards/StoryBoard2.jpg" width="800" alt="accessibility text">